 Remember that mathematicians love to abbreviate things (RTMLTAT, for short).
 To write "3 multiplied by 4" in symbols, we could write 3 · 4, 3 × 4, or (3)(4).
 To write "3 multiplied by x" we could also write 3 · x, 3 × x, or (3)(x).

 However, there's a much shorter way: write 3x.
 When multiplying a number by a variable, we can write the number and the variable side by side.
-They get along swimmingly, so there is no need to separate them with a symbol.
+They get along swimmingly, so there's no need to separate them with a symbol.
 We can't do the same when multiplying numbers together, because if we write 2 next to 4, for example, we get 24.
-If you think that 2 times 4 is 24, then you may have taken a 2 x 4 to the back of the head.
+If you think that 2 times 4 is 24, then you may have taken a 2 × 4 to the back of the head.

 The mathematical convention (the usual way of doing things) is to write the number before the variable when multiplying numbers by variables.
 In other words, we write 3x, not x3.
-If you do write x3 people will probably know what you mean, but you likely won't be invited back to the convention.
+If you do write x3 people will probably know what you mean, but you probably won't be invited back to the convention.

 When dividing a variable by a number, there are a couple of different ways to write the division in symbols.
 Since , then and both mean "x divided by 4."
 In this expression, the x could not possibly stand for the United States of America, because our nation is indivisible.
 Pledge of allegiance, represent.

 Be careful: It's safer to write division using fraction notation than it is to write division using the slash.
 Not that you'll be in any real physical danger if you do the latter, but it isn't advisable and here's why.
 The expression 1/4x is ambiguous, since it could mean either or .
 Avoid the problem by simply not writing 1/4x.
 No, your solution of avoiding the problem by skipping algebra altogether isn't a valid one.
 Nice try.